Yours, Mine & Ours (2005 film): Soundtrack

-Hawk Nelson performed a song featuring Drake Bell, entitled "Bring Em' Out", as the film's main theme song.
+Hawk Nelson performed a song featuring Drake Bell, titled "Bring Em' Out", as the film's main theme song.
 The group itself performs during the party sequence.

 Home media

-The film was released on VHS and DVD on February 28, 2006, and on Blu-ray on February 2, 2021.
+The film was released on VHS and DVD on February 28, 2006, the former being one of the last films ever released on the format.
+A Blu-ray released followed on February 2, 2021.